-Remember that the process of making a sourdough starter can vary depending on the type of flour and water you use, as well as the temperature and humidity of your environment.
+Remember that making a sourdough starter can vary depending on the type of flour and water you use and the temperature and humidity of your environment.

 Getting a bubbly and active sourdough starter may take longer or shorter than a week.
 Be patient and trust the process!